FeatureToggleStudy/halfpipe-docs/content/github/_index.md

 ---

 ## About GitHub auth
 To be able to do anything in Halfpipe your user **must** be part of a team in GitHub.
 These teams are consitent with current CloudFoundry orgs, as they are also used to push your code in the correct org.
 Important to get this right!
+Furthermore your user in Github **must** have a verified primary email otherwise you will not be able to login to Concourse!

 [Check if you are part of a specific team](https://github.com/orgs/springernature/teams)